Role of the County Commission

 The chairman of the County Commission serves from September 1 – August 31 and is elected by majority vote of the Commission.
 Generally, the Commission Chairman is elected in August of each year.
 The chairman then assigns commissioners to serve on standing committees of the Shelby County Board of Commissioners with each of the fourteen standing committees having one chairman, one vice-chairman and other designated commissioner members.

 The Shelby County Commission consists of thirteen Shelby County Commissioners.
-Three commissioners serve in Districts 1 - 4, while one commissioner serves District 5.
+Each commissioner serves in Single Member Districts 1 - 13.
 Districts are assigned representatives based on the district's population, and each commissioner serves their district on the same level.
-District position numbers have no bearing on representation.

 Commissioners’ duties are outlined in the Shelby County Charter and Permanent Rules of Order of the Board of County Commissioners of Shelby County, Tennessee.
 All motions made in committee and all parliamentary or procedural motions made in a meeting of the Commission shall require a majority vote of the Commissioners present and voting yea or nay on such motions for approval.
 Abstain and recusal votes have no bearing in calculating if an item passes or fails.
 All motions made to amend or approve items in a Commission meeting or for adoption or disposition of any item shall require a majority vote of the County Commission, unless otherwise required by the Charter of Shelby County or other applicable law.